PEER REVIEWING PROCEDURE AND POLICY

 They should underline any parts of the text for which they do not feel competent.

-In addition the editorial committee is committed to follow the guidelines of the International Commitee of Medical Jouranl Editors (ICMJE).
+In addition, the editorial committee is committed to following the guidelines of the International Committee of Medical Journal Editors (ICMJE).

 The reviewers undertake to submit their comments within a maximum period of 15 days.

 - Is the text original?

 - Is the text consistent with the aims of the journal?

 - Does it provide interesting information to the journal's target readers?

 - Are the conclusions consistent with the results and the discussion?

 - Do the figures and tables provide useful and complementary information to the text?